-Applications for the Graduate Assistantship, employment and scholarship opportunities should be submitted for immediate consideration by March 15.
+Applications for the Graduate Assistantship, employment and scholarship opportunities should be submitted for immediate consider-ation by March 31.
 Applications will continue to be accepted until all positions are filled.
 Many positions require an interview.
 Interviews are scheduled by the departments offering the position.
-(Departmental Scholarships are awarded on a rolling basis, and may be awarded after March 15.)
+(Departmental Scholar-ships are awarded on a rolling basis, and may be awarded after March 31.)
+For more information, go to www.niagara.edu/gradaid.